coderabbitai/coderabbit-docs/blog/ai-code-reviews-reclaims-2023-10-05/blog.md

 This isn't just about shipping faster—although who doesn't want to do that?
-It's also about optimizing your team's time so they can focus on what they do best: create amazing software.
+It's also about optimizing your team's time so they can focus on what they do best: create remarkable software.
 If an AI code review tool can handle the initial pass, highlighting potential issues with the code, the developer can resolve initial feedback faster and your human experts can spend their time solving more complex, higher-level problems.

 In the next section, we'll understand how AI-powered code reviewers offer a more